Leisure Cycling Tour - 'Ronda to Granada'

 WHERE WILL I BE STAYING?

-A highlight is the clifftop terrace hotel in Alhama de Granada.
+A highlight on this tour is the clifftop terrace hotel in Alhama de Granada.

 Take a look at some alternative cycling tours in Spain: